SPellegrene/final-project-planning/README.md

 In the future, I think it would add benefit to the user to have an uber link for those who do not have a car.
 It would also be appropiate to one day have Roamin sponsor christian events or concerts with profits going towards building new churches across the globe.

-Priority: Church info database, text input field for zip code, phone number and address, clean/modern design
+- __Priority__: Church info database, text input field for zip code, phone number and address, clean/modern design
-Impact: Google Maps plug-in, geolocation capabilities without the user entering anything in manually
+- __Impact__: Google Maps plug-in, geolocation capabilities without the user entering anything in manually
-Mystery: finding a database for churches in the US, linking to uber.
+- __Mystery__: finding a database for churches in the US, linking to uber.